Lambda-lookdown model with selection: Fixation and non-fixation in the -W-F SDE

-Looking now backward in time, starting from any $t>0$, the process which describes the genealogy of the ``$B$--population'' is the Lambda--coalescent.
-The jump--Markov process which describes the number of ancestors in that genealogy jumps from $n$ to $n-\ell+1$ ($2\le\ell\le n$) at rate $ \lambda_{n,\ell}$ .
-In other words, its infinitesimal generator $Q$ is given by
+Indeed, looking backward in time, starting from any $t>0$ the process which describes the genealogy of the ``$B$--population'' is the Lambda--coalescent.
+More precisely, as a time--reversal of our $B$--population process, it is the Lambda--coalescent starting from the random value $Y_t$, and conditioned upon the fact that all the partitions have coalesced into one single partition by time 0.

-Let now $N>1$ denote a fixed integer, $\xi_N$ the time taken by the ``$B$--population'' to reach the value $N$, i.e. and moreover